MfundoMvuna/FruitSAproductManager/README.md

-4. Configure SendGrid (For Email Functionality)
+4. Configure SendGrid (For Email Functionality)  - Updated - not in appsettings.json

-To enable email functionality (e.g., password resets), set up your SendGrid API key:
+    - To enable email functionality (e.g., password resets), follow these steps to configure SendGrid securely:

-Sign up at SendGrid and get your API key.
+    1 Sign up at SendGrid and obtain your API key.

+    2 Store your SendGrid API key securely:

+    - Using Visual Studio Secret Manager:
+     - Open a command prompt or terminal in the root directory of your project.

-In the appsettings.json, add your SendGrid API key as follows:
+     - Run the following command to store your SendGrid API key:

-Json:

-"SendGrid": {

-  "ApiKey": "Your_SendGrid_API_Key"

-}
+     - bash:
+     - dotnet user-secrets set "SendGrid:ApiKey" "Your_SendGrid_API_Key"

+     - This command securely stores your API key in your local user secrets store, which is not included in the source code or configuration files.

+  3 Ensure that the EmailSender service is registered in the DI container.
+For example:
+     - builder.Services.AddTransient<IEmailSender, EmailSender>();

 5. Running the Application